 - Lock Change Policy: Residents who check into their assigned living spaces are issued a key.
 It is the resident’s responsibility to maintain and turn in a key upon vacating the room to HRL.
 A fee will be assessed for all keys that are not returned properly.

-- Failure to Return Key: A $35 charge will be applied against the resident’s account for failure to return a room key.
-A $75 charge will be applied against the resident’s account for students living in Jefferson Suites, Lofts on Lee, the Suites in Moore/Strong, Tower Village, and Spring Garden Apartments.
+Failure to Return Key: A $35 charge will be applied against the resident’s account for failure to return a room key.
+A $75 charge will be applied against the resident’s account for students living in Jefferson Suites, Lofts on Lee, the Suites in Moore/Strong, Tower Village, Spring Garden Apartments, and Spartan Village.

 - Sunday–Thursday, 10 p.m.–8:30 a.m.